 Plaxo is part social media tool, part address book.
 It is useful for keeping contact names and addresses up-to-date.

-Useful, but Plaxo is not as elegant or as handy as Linkedin.
+Useful, but not as elegant or as handy as Linkedin.
 Not that I’d recommend LinkedIn to anyone.

 Plaxo has a chequered history.
-In the early days Plaxo messages looked like spam and were annoying.
+In the early days it’s messages looked like spam and were annoying.
 The company climbed aboard the cluetrain and the unpleasant stuff stopped.

 While Plaxo needs to make money – don’t we all?
-I’m not sure the company’s current approach works.
+The company’s current approach may not work.
 It certainly doesn’t work for me.

 Plaxo operates a so-called “Freemium” business model.
 The basic product is free, if you want to do more with the tools you have to pay.
 In theory it is a good business model and there are many cases where it works well.

-I’ve recently come across three ways Plaxo aims to get money from me.
+I’ve recently come across three ways it aims to get money from me.
 I wouldn’t pay for any of these:

 - Outlook sync.
 This was free, with a paid-for version allowing more features.
 Now sync is part of Plaxo Premium and costs US$60 a year – around a NZ$100.